edfus/get-twitter-likes/README.md

 `
 ```

-This will result in two files created in output folder:
+Two files will be produced in the output directory:
-  - favs.db.csv - the database storing fetched ids to avoid duplication
+  - favs.db.csv - a database storing fetched ids for avoiding duplications.
-  - favs.ndjson - all your favs's info in [ndjson](http://ndjson.org/) format
+  - favs.ndjson - all your favs's info in [ndjson](http://ndjson.org/) format.

-By the way, if you wanna download all media out from the `favs.ndjson` file, take a look at my [download-twitter-likes](https://github.com/edfus/download-twitter-likes) package.
+BTW, if you wanna download all media out from the `favs.ndjson` file, take a look at my [download-twitter-likes](https://github.com/edfus/download-twitter-likes) package.

 ```bash
 #!/bin/bash